Webinar invitation emails [steal my exact templates]

 Replace unsubscribes with opt-outs

 Some people will know right away they’re not interested in your webinar.
-Instead of letting them unsubscribe from your entire list, give them an easy way to opt out of just the webinar invites.
+Instead of letting them unsubscribe from your entire list, give them an easy way to opt out of just the webinar invitations.

 • Why this works: A prominent opt-out link for webinar invites lets people stop those emails without unsubscribing entirely.
 This keeps them on your list for other content.